-Even those who picked up the nicotine habit second hand had children who were at least 3.2 times more likely to smoke than those whose parents had never smoked cigarettes.
-Although researchers weren’t sure why adolescent children of smokers copied their parents, some believed it could be genetic.
+Even those who picked up the nicotine habit second-hand had children who were at least 3.2 times more likely to smoke than those whose parents had never smoked cigarettes.
+However, researchers weren’t sure why adolescent children of smokers copied their parents.
+Some believed it could be genetic.

 You’re consuming more nicotine than you think

-A study conducted by researchers from the Harvard School of Public Health found that the levels of nicotine in cigarettes rose by 11% between 1997 and 2005.
+A study conducted by researchers from the Harvard School of Public Health found something quite concerning.
+They discovered that levels of nicotine in cigarettes rose by 11% between 1997 and 2005.
 So even if you have cut back on how many cigarettes you smoke, you’re probably taking in the same amount of nicotine.

 You’re contributing to poor health on a global scale

-You’ll waste almost $2,922 dollars on tobacco each year
+You’ll waste around $2,900 dollars on tobacco each year

-If cigarettes cost $8.00 dollars per pack, that adds up to $2,922 per year according to American Cancer Society’s calculator.
+If cigarettes cost $8.00 dollars a pack, that adds up to $2,922 per year according to American Cancer Society’s calculator.